 The committee appreciates the hard work and dedication of Board and RAP members who participated in this project, as well as the cooperation of the neighboring landowner who allowed us access to the site.

 The Beautification Committee has constructed a butterfly garden in the Natural Area.
 Using mulch donated by Pedernales Electric Company, volunteers have also begun construction of the walking trail, and plans are on the move for the bird watching station and bee hotels, with a water feature in the future.

 Contact any committee member if you'd like to participate in the project--there are no regularly scheduled meetings, but plenty of rewarding work to do!

 DHCS has adopted a two-mile stretch of FM 150.
 Cleanup events are every quarter.
-Our next cleanup will be Saturday, October 27, 8 - 9 am.
+Our next cleanup is tentatively set for Saturday, April 20, 8 - 9 am.
 Meet in the Methodist Church parking lot at 7:45.